scottishgovernment/tradingnation.mygov.scot/pages/country-profiles/switzerland.md

 ![An infographic of top opportunities in Switzerland](/assets/images/country_infographics/05-Switzerland-top-opportunities.png)

+{:.hidden}
+### Top opportunities in Switzerland

+{:.hidden}
+* Life sciences
+* Food and drink
+* Financial and business services
+* Technology, digital and media

 ## Help with exporting in Switzerland

+### Scottish Development International offices
+Scottish Development International have an office in [Bern](https://www.sdi.co.uk/about-sdi/global-offices/europe-middle-east-and-africa/switzerland-bern).
+They have one member of staff focussing on science and technology.

 ### GlobalScot
-[GlobalScot](https://www.globalscot.com/) is a worldwide network of business contacts who are experts in their field.
-It helps and supports Scottish businesses.
+The [GlobalScot](https://www.globalscot.com/) network has 17 experts in Switzerland covering:

+* financial services
+* life sciences
+* technology

+We’re going to expand the GlobalScot network in Switzerland.

-## Department for International Trade
+### Department for International Trade
-The [Department for International Trade](https://www.gov.uk/government/organisations/department-for-international-trade) can help Scottish businesses export to Switzerland.
-It has 6 advisers based in Bern.
+You can contact the [Department for International Trade](https://www.gov.uk/government/organisations/department-for-international-trade) team in Switzerland to find opportunities for doing business there.

 ### British-Swiss Chamber of Commerce
 The [British-Swiss Chamber of Commerce](http://www.bscc.co.uk/) helps its members to work with other businesses in Switzerland, Britain and Liechtenstein.
 It: